Skip to main content

 The Orange Show Monument is the folksy brainchild of late Houston postal worker Jefferson Davis McKissack.
 It’s now a 501(c)(3) foundation.

 The monument is part maze, art installation, museum, pond, and stage.
-And–best of all–it’s all hand-painted orange.
+Best of all, it’s all hand-painted orange.
 McKissack believed good health was the product of nutrition, working hard, and eating oranges.

 As you pursue recovery, it’s nice to be reminded that small, daily habits can positively affect your health in a big way.

-Bonus Tip: Explore the Orange Show Monument on the weekends from 10 am-2 pm.
+Bonus Tip: Explore the Orange Show Monument on the weekends from 10 am to 2 pm.

 Kayak Buffalo Bayou